-Canaries, Zebra finches, and all the other commonly available pet finches share the same basic anatomical features.
+Canaries, Zebra finches and all the other commonly available pet finches share the same basic anatomical features.

-The main differences between the various birds are not anatomical, but lie in the length and colour of different feathers.
+The main differences between the various birds are not anatomical, but lie in the length and color of different feathers.
 A Crested Canary, for example, sports a quiff on the crown, while frilled types have long curling feathers on the breast, flanks, shoulders, back and elsewhere.
 These are cosmetic differences rather than anatomical ones, and the illustration below still applies.

 Know your finch - the various body parts

 - The tail is for balance and steady flight.
 It also helps the flying bird change direction and acts as a brake when it wants to land.

 - Tail and wing feathers need to be kept in top condition - in the wild they are the birds’ chief means of survival.

 - Canaries and finches have four toes - three facing forwards and one facing backwards, giving a good grip on perches.

 - Finch beaks are short, wedge-shaped and thick - the sign of a seed-eater.
 Songbirds that eat live, soft food have less powerful, more pointed beaks.
 Compare the beak of a robin with that of a finch for a good illustration of this.